top of page

 Approximately 20-25 minutes

-An interactive group presentation designed to help children develop the appropriate vocabulary to understand and deal with bullying issues in schools.
-Children are introduced to roles and emotional responses associated with bullying.
-Appropriate ways to deal with bullying are discussed and students will have an opportunity to role play and share their ideas and strategies.
+An interactive group presentation designed to help children develop the appropriate vocabulary to understand and deal with bullying and other social issues.
+Children are introduced to roles and emotional responses associated with bullying and offered appropriate and compassionate ways to deal with bullying.
+Students will have an opportunity to role play and share their ideas and strategies.
 There is also a discussion of the difference between accidents that may happen and bullying.

 *Kindergarten presentation is NOT available in virtual format